projectdelta6/FlexiHttpLogger/README.md

-# Deprecated
+# FlexiHttpLogger

-This repository is deprecated.
-This has been incorporated into the [FlexiLogger](https://github.com/projectdelta6/FlexiLogger) repository.
+Implementation of `okhttp3.logging.HttpLoggingInterceptor.Logger` for use with [FlexiLogger](https://github.com/projectdelta6/FlexiLogger)